 How to do a Bosu Ball hip thrust

-- Slowly move up your hips in a controlled motion until your body is in a straight line from your knees to your shoulders.
+- Slowly raise your hips until your body is in about a straight line from your knees to your shoulders.

 However, that way the exercise becomes more of a hamstring bridge with a heavier focus on balance.

 Muscles worked with Bosu Ball hip thrusts

 Bosu Ball hip thrusts mainly work your glutes (butt), hamstrings (back thighs), and erector spinae (lower back) muscles.

 The muscles this variation works are mostly similar to the regular version but the Bosu Ball does engage your core muscles just a bit more than a weight bench.

 It is also worth mentioning that the extra range of motion the Bosu Ball offers over weighted glute bridges on the floor is typically good for muscle growth and strength progress.